Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

-10 Rarely Told Tales Of History’s Most Controversial Explorer
+10 Rarely Told Tales Of Columbus, History’s Greatest Explorer

 It’s generally accepted that Christopher Columbus has been taking credit for a “discovery” that he didn’t really make, but that hasn’t stopped the celebration of Columbus Day.
 Schoolchildren of all ages are lauded with the myth-as-history tales of Columbus’s supposed “discovery” of the New World, but there are some other stories that they should probably be taught instead.

 10 The Mysterious Green Glow

 On October 11, 1492, Columbus recorded something strange in his journals, and we’re not talking about his tendency to refer to himself in the third person, which takes a special sort of personality.
 Columbus noted an odd phenomenon so faint or so far away that only one other person had been able to see it when he pointed it out from the deck of the Santa Maria.
 Something was glowing, which Columbus thought may or may not be land.
 The glow was irregular and incredibly faint, and it seemed to be moving.

 There have been plenty of guesses as to what it was that Columbus saw and was so captivated by that he thought it important enough to record it.
 Explanations included candlelight or firelight on distant land, canoes rowing on the nighttime ocean, or the explorers’ eyes simply playing tricks on them.
 A few centuries later, a naturalist suggested what looks like the most likely answer—luminous worms.